-Financial assets carried at amortized cost include other short-term investments, restricted short-term investments, trade and other receivables and a loan receivable.
+Financial assets carried at amortized cost include cash and cash equivalents, restricted and other short-term investments, trade and other receivables, derivatives with a positive market value and a loan receivable.
 The Group recognizes a loss allowance for expected credit losses ("ECL") associated with its financial assets carried at amortized cost.
 ECL represents the expected credit loss that will result from all possible default events over the expected life of the financial instrument.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk.
 To assess whether there is a significant increase in credit risk, the Group compares the risk of a default occurring as at the reporting date with the risk of default as at the date of initial recognition based on all information available, including reasonable and supportive forward-looking information.
 When a financial instrument is uncollectible, it is written off against the provision for impairment.